History of Guns

-Their third album ACEDIA was released on 7 July 2008 on Line Out Records and was awarded 9/10 by Rock Sound on 3 July 2008.

-A reaction against the relentless miserablism of Acedia, History of Guns followed it up with The Spice Girls EP in April 2009.
-A light-hearted, three-song investigation into The Spice Girls, including the track "Slice Up Your Wife".

-Their latest release was Whatever You Do, Don't Turn Up at Twelve, released on Zero State Media / Line Out Records on 21 October 2011.

 In August 2015 they were featured in the Beautiful Noise exhibition at Hertford Museum of notable bands from the area.

+After going on hiatus in 2011 they returned in 2022 with an industrial rock/metal album Forever Dying in Your Eyes, and long-planned album Half Light in 2024.
+They are currently working on a new album to be titled, Rage and Reflect.

 History

-Phase One: Beginning (1996–1999)
+Phase One: Beginning (1996–2000)

 History of Guns was formed in February 1996 as 'Pre-Hate Machine' by Stagger Lee with Max Rael and Del Alien.
 Del Alien renamed the band 'History of Guns' after a song he had written about the Dunblane Massacre in mid 1996.

 Their first demo Reformation Day was recorded in a day at Discipline Studios in Tottenham in July 1996.
-In September 1996 Gary 'The Reverend' Hughes joined the band as a regular part-time collaborator.
 The band signed up with Top Knotch Management in 1997 and recorded a second demo Sold on Secrets in Chelmsford.
 In 1999, the band acquired a PC, and began recording with Cubase.

-The first track recorded in this fashion was "Random Death Bag" which appeared on the third instalment of the No Holy Additive compilation CD from Godreah Zine, followed by the Little Miss Suicide EP which was released on the newly formed Liquid Len record label, and an unreleased demo album called 'Enough Is Too Much LP'.
-Stagger Lee quit the band with the release of their first CD, Little Miss Suicide EP in 1999.
+The first track "Random Death Bag" which appeared on the third instalment of the No Holy Additive compilation CD from Godreah Zine.
+The band created an unreleased demo album for potential record labels called Enough Is Too Much described as "Fatboy Slim meets Joy Division."

+In February 2000 History Of Guns released their debut single Little Miss Suicide, a pop critique on how mental health was trivialised in the late 90s.

+The title, a reference to the popular “Mr. Men and Little Miss” children's book series by British author Roger Hargreaves sarcastically underscoring how seriously the band felt young adults with mental health issues were taken at the time.